 Methods for Pruning Tomato Plants

-It can be confusing when you begin to look into how to prune tomato plants, as there are many different methods that can be employed depending on the type of tomato you have and the harvest you’re looking for.
+Confused about where to trim tomato plants?
+Many different methods can be employed depending on the type you have and the harvest you’re looking for.
 The basics between the methods will be the same: start with clean tools and clean them regularly between cuts and plants.

 These methods also assume a healthy, productive plant, so be sure you’re giving them enough water, light, and fertilizer so they will be even more productive after they’ve been pruned.
 When it comes to trimming tomatoes, you can take a “choose your own adventure” route to find what method you prefer, and once you learn it, you’ll never forget.
 Here’s a look at some different pruning methods for cutting back tomato plants: